Autonomic neuropathy is a nerve disorder that affects involuntary body functions, including heart rate, blood pressure, perspiration and digestion.

 The American Diabetes Association (ADA) recommends that people with type 2 diabetes be screened every year for autonomic neuropathy starting as soon as they receive their diabetes diagnosis.
 For people with type 1 diabetes, the ADA advises annual screening beginning five years after being diagnosed with diabetes.

-Autonomic neuropathy can be caused by a large number of diseases and conditions or as a side effect of treatment for diseases unrelated to the nervous system.
+Autonomic neuropathy can be caused by a large number of diseases and conditions or can be a side effect of treatment for diseases unrelated to the nervous system.
 Some common causes of autonomic neuropathy include:

 Factors that may increase your risk of autonomic neuropathy include: